 Students can study Contemporary Music as a major (BA in Contemporary Music), as a minor (non-Liberal Arts majors), as part of a self-designed major (BA, Liberal Arts), or through the Arts in Context concentration (BA, Arts).

 This liberal arts program emphasizes the cultural and social significance of music in today’s world.
 It explores the global diversity of contemporary music, including popular music; traditional music history, theory, and criticism; and the

 evolving technologies used in composing, performing, and listening.

 The curriculum highlights creative musical thinking and music making in the spirit of The New School’s tradition of progressive education and experimentation in the arts.
 Its three areas of focus are

 - Popular and global music, both mainstream and alternative, including the musical life of diverse communities in New York City

-- Music technology and new media, including digital production and distribution of music and music’s central role in other artistic media, such as film and video
+- Music technology and new media, including digital production and distribution of music and music’s significant role in other artistic media, such as film and video

-- Music theory, history, and criticism, including musical aesthetics, the poetics of song, and the study of music in social and cultural context
+- Music theory, history, and criticism, including musical aesthetics, the poetics of song, and the study of music in its many social and cultural contexts

 The University and New York City